Best Quiet Mechanical Keyboards in Fall 2023 – for office, gaming, and typing

 Mechanical keyboards come in a range of sizes, a point well worth considering when buying.

 The most common is the full-sized keyboard.
 This is your run-of-the-mill size with a ten-key number pad on the right.
 Next up, we have the tenkeyless keyboard, and as the name suggests, they don’t include the right-hand number pad.
 These are ideal for those that don’t generally use number and page-up style buttons all that much.
+If you are in search of the best small keyboards check out our top picks for 60% keyboards.

 Finally, there are tenkeyless keyboards with a reduced footprint (both in width and length) and the function keys removed.
 The FN keys are often incorporated into other keys, ideal for those with small desks or who want a keyboard they can transport around easily.